Mr Tiz: Retirement, legacy and death

-In a country where stayers are more esteemed than sprinters, Mr Tiz is well considered a champion in his class.
-He is honoured with a race carrying his name at Ellerslie, the scene of his historic Railway treble.
-The Mr Tiz Trophy is a listed stakes race for three-year-old horses over 1200m.
-It is run on the third and final day of Auckland Cup Week, the most prestigious week of racing on the New Zealand calendar.
+In a country where stayers are more highly regarded than sprinters, Mr Tiz is considered a champion in his class.

+He was honoured with a listed stakes race carrying his name at Ellerslie that was competed for by three-year-old horses over 1200m.
+However the name of the race was changed to the Almanzor Trophy.

 Mr Tiz died 30 January 2014, at the age of 29.